Soumyabrata111/ncei-weather-data-downloader/README.md

 ## Adding Indian Stations Branch
 This repository has a new branch called indian-stations, which focuses only on downloading weather data for Indian stations.
 This branch contains a new Python script called NCEI_NOAA_Indian_Stations_csv_downloader.py, which can be used to download hourly weather data from the NCEI website for Indian stations only.

+## Merging Indian Stations CSV Files
+This repository now contains a new Python script called `csv_file_merger_v1.py`, which can be used to merge CSV files downloaded using the `NCEI_NOAA_Indian_Stations_csv_downloader.py` script.
+This script merges CSV files for each station and stores them in separate CSV files with the name of the station as the filename.
+To use this script, simply run it using Python: 'python csv_file_merger_v1.py'

 ## Dependencies
 This script requires the dependencies, which are listed in the __requirements.txt__